-The Commission on Aging itself has diverse older adult leadership, including its chair, Bettie Rodgers, an elder law attorney with a master's degree in Social Work and its Advocacy Committee Chair, John Griffith, older adult advisory chair of the Milwaukee LGBT Community Center.
-Supervisor Jason Haas is the County Board's liaison.
-County leadership including County Executive David Crowley and DHHS Director Shakita LaGrant have supported the Commission's statutory role.
-The Commission and its standing committees: Advocacy, Wellness, Service Delivery, the Select Committee on Senior Centers, Nutrition Council, and the Aging Advisory Council not only continued to meet during the pandemic but also met more frequently.
+The Commission on Aging has diverse older adult leadership, including its chair, Bettie Rodgers, an elder law attorney with a master's degree in Social Work and its Vice Chair, John Griffith, a board member of the Milwaukee LGBT Community Center.
+Supervisor Jason Haas is the County Board's Commission on Aging liaison.
+The County's leadership including County Executive David Crowley and DHHS Director Shakita LaGrant have supported the Commission in its statutory role.
+The Commission and its standing committees: Advocacy, Wellness, and Service Delivery, the Select Committee on Senior Centers, Nutrition Council, and the Aging Advisory Council not only continued to meet during the pandemic but have met more frequently.
 The Aging Advisory Council, led by Janice Wilberg, Ph.D., developed this Area Aging Plan and facilitated the community engagement process.